andyatkinson/andyatkinson.github.io/_posts/2024-11-15-django-python-postgres-busy-rails-developer.md

 ## Wrap Up
 Do you have any similarities and differences between Django and Rails to share?
 I'd love to hear from you.

+😅 And no, I'm not "switching" from Rails and Ruby, but I did enjoy working with Python and Django.

 Thanks for reading.